otto-de/b2b-design-system/README.md

 [b2b-tokens](https://www.npmjs.com/package/@otto-de/b2b-tokens) - These are atomic design decisions that can be used to centrally change the styles of our components.
 For more information about Design Tokens read  [here](https://specifyapp.com/blog/introduction-to-design-tokens).

-## Contributing

-### Development
+## Development and Contributions

 To start developing please follow the [dev-guidelines](https://github.com/otto-de/b2b-design-system/blob/main/DEV-GUIDELINES.md) to learn more about the tools we use and how to commit.

-### Community contributions
+If you want to contribute by developing a component or fixing a bug, our dev-guidelines provide you with insights on how to develop and test a new component, add tokens, write documentation and create visual regression tests.
+You can refer to [this checklist](https://github.com/otto-de/b2b-design-system/blob/main/DEV-GUIDELINES.md#contribution-checklist) to make sure you've got everything covered.
+Once you're happy with your work, you can submit a Pull Request.

-We will soon publish our contribution guidelines.
-In the meantime please feel free to submit a Pull Request or open a discussion or [issue](https://github.com/otto-de/b2b-design-system/issues) if you have any improvement or suggestions.
+You can always open a discussion or [issue](https://github.com/otto-de/b2b-design-system/issues) if you have any improvement or suggestions.